Nature Conservancy of Canada (NCC)

 The Nature Conservancy does amazing work for the planet.
 They have conserved 2.8 million acres of Canadian land.
 Unlike many charities, 80% of the funds they raise go directly towards their conservation work.
 Since 2009, we have been partnering with the NCC because we believe society must preserve its natural heritage for future generations..
 Find out more about NCC.

 Our monthly support of the Jane Goodall Institute’s Roots and Shoots program contributes to teaching young people how to become agents of community change through experiential learning and providing programming to schools.
 Learn more about the Jane Goodall Institute here.

 Trees for Schools

 We have supplied schools in Southwestern Ontario with over 151,000 free trees and 5,000 wildflower seed packs since 2009.
-We also administer a similar tree planting program in Southern China.
 Find out more about our Trees for Schools program.

 Landfill Waste Diversion

 We divert 75% of our waste from landfill through recycling and composting.
 Reducing and diverting waste remains an important focus in our day-to-day operations.
 Our goal is to continue to reduce and watch this percentage rise.

 More sustainable packaging and printed materials

 This past year, we began printing our collaterals, including our catalogs and brochures, using 100% recycled paper and a waterless printing method.
 The printing process typically uses a lot of water so choosing to partner with a company capable of printing without water helps conserve one of our most precious natural resources.

 The decline in our bee population is well publicized.
 What isn't generally known is the important role bees play in the balance of our ecosystem.
 No bees = a vast drop in available crops.
 We are trying to do our bit on Copernicus property by establishing and managing our own bee hives.
 Just about every employee gets involved!